-SGRM 101, 102.
+- SGRM 101, 102.
 Introductory German (3,3) Fundamentals of the language and culture through speaking, listening, reading and writing.
-Prerequisite for 102 is SGRM 101 or placement through testing.
+Prerequisite for 102 is SGRM 101 or placement through testing. - SGRM 121.

-SGRM 105, 106.
-Introduction to Business German (3,3) Basic oral and written language skills, as well as intercultural awareness necessary for the modern business environment.
-Prerequisite for 106 is SGRM 105 or consent of instructor.

-SGRM 121.
 Elementary German (3) Intensive review and continuation of basic grammar and vocabulary for fundamental communication skills.
-Placement in SGRM 121 assumes a minimum of two years high school level experience in the language.
+Placement in SGRM 121 assumes a minimum of two years high school level experience in the language. - SGRM 201.

-SGRM 201.
 Intermediate German (3) Review of the basic principles of the language, with emphasis on reading, writing, and oral skills.
-Prerequisite: SGRM 102 or 121 or placement through testing.
+Prerequisite: SGRM 102 or 121 or placement through testing. - SGRM 202.

-SGRM 202.
 Intermediate German (3) Review of the basic principles of the language, with emphasis on writing, oral skills, and the reading of literary and other authentic texts.
-Prerequisite: SGRM 201 or placement through testing.
+Prerequisite: SGRM 201 or placement through testing. - SGRM 204.

-SGRM 204.
 German Culture (3) Major artistic, literary and historical movements from the Middle Ages to modern times that have contributed to the German cultural identify.
 Taught in English.
 Prerequisite: SEGL 102 or consent of instructor.

-SGRM 210.
+- SGRM 210.
 German Oral Communication (3) Enhancement of oral expression through group discussion, oral presentations, and vocabulary development.
-Prerequisite: SGRM 202 or placement through testing.
+Prerequisite: SGRM 202 or placement through testing. - SGRM 250.

-SGRM 250.
 Selected German Studies Abroad (3-6) Development of intermediate level communication skills together with immersion in the culture of a foreign country.
-Prerequisite: SGRM 102 or 121 or consent of instructor.
+Prerequisite: SGRM 102 or 121 or consent of instructor. - SGRM 308.

-SGRM 308.
 Business German (3) Elements of language centering on written business communication skills.
-Pre-requisite: SGRM 202 or consent of instructor.
+Prerequisite: SGRM 202 or consent of instructor. - SGRM 310.

-SGRM 310.
 German Conversation (3) Advanced vocabulary development and acquisition of fluency through aural and oral activities.
-Prerequisite: SGRM 210 or placement through testing.
+Prerequisite: SGRM 210 or placement through testing. - SGRM 325.

-SGRM 325.
 Modern German Literature in Translation (3) Masterpieces of German literature.
 The selection may include texts by T. Mann, Kafka, Brecht, Hesse and Grass.
 Taught in English.
 This course may not be used to satisfy a foreign language requirement.
-Prerequisites: SEGL 102 or consent of instructor.
+Prerequisites: SEGL 102 or consent of instructor. - SGRM 350.

-SGRM 350.
 Selected German Studies Abroad (3-6) Development of advanced level communication skills together with immersion in the culture of a foreign country.
-Prerequisite: SGRM 202 or 210 or 250 or consent of instructor.

-SGRM 398.
-Topics in German Literature/Language (1-3) Prerequisite: SGRM 202 or consent of instructor.
+Prerequisite: SGRM 202 or 210 or 250 or consent of instructor. - SGRM 398.
+Topics in German Literature/Language (1-3) Prerequisite: SGRM 202 or consent of instructor. - SGRM 399.

-SGRM 399.
 Independent Study or Internship (1-3) Supervised professional experience or research outside the classroom.
 For three internship credit hours, a student is to work 135 hours with an approved agency; for two credit hours, 90 hours; for one credit hour, 45 hours.
 For an internship or for an independent study, a contract must be signed by the student and by the instructor of record and other designated faculty and administrators.
 A student may repeat SGRM 399 once with a different internship or independent study contract description for a total of no more than six hours of undergraduate credit.
 Prerequisites: GPA 2.0 overall, 2.5 in foreign language course, and consent of faculty supervisor.

+GOVERNMENT AND INTERNATIONAL STUDIES (SGIS)
-SGIS 201.
-American National Government (3) The formation and development of the national government, its organization and powers.

-Note: Government and International Studies 201 must be completed prior to enrolling in upper division government and international studies courses.
+- SGIS 201.
+American National Government (3) The formation and development of the national government, its organization and powers. - Note: Government and International Studies 201 must be completed prior to enrolling in upper division government and international studies courses. - SGIS 210.

-SGIS 210.
 Research Methods in Political Science (3) Various approaches to the rigorous study of political phenomena.
 The emphasis is upon the critical thinking and evaluative skills necessary to the understanding of politics.
 Among the techniques to be considered are surveys, charts and graphs, case studies, and statistical summaries.